franciscop/drive-db/documentation.md

 > This has been called `order()` instead of `sort()` as a javascript Array already has a native method called `sort()` which works quite diferent.

 Sort the data by the given field.
 It sorts it in an ascendant order.
 Pass a second parameter as true and it will sort it in a descendant order.
-It should be called **before** `.find()`.
+It should be called **after** `.find()`.
 Examples:

     // Ascendant order
     var people = drive.sort('firstname').find();